corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/hsm-integration.md

 ## The HSM integration

 The HSM integration will differ depending on the mechanics of any given HSM, but in this example we've used a Java helper class `JCACryptoService` to reduce the complexity.
 This class was created to facilitate the integration of further HSM vendors that provide a JCA provider.

+When writing HSM integration, there are two groups of keys to consider: "alias" keys used for Artemis, node legal identity, and TLS, and "non-alias" keys, used for confidential identities.

+Alias keys are stored in the HSM, and are never removed.
+Each HSM implementation should only have a very small number of alias keys.

+Non-alias keys are are generated using by the HSM and extracted from HSMs in a wrapped format.
+Depending on the implementation there may be very many confidential identity keys.
+Confidential identity keys are not stored in the HSM.
+The key used to wrap confidential identity keys is stored in the HSM and is not extracted.

+All asymmetric keypairs (TLS, Artemis, and node legal identity) should use elliptic-curve keys, and all wrapping keys should use at least AES 256-bit keys.

 ```java
 public class AWSCloudCryptoService extends JCACryptoService implements CryptoServiceAdmin {